lumentae/TikTokMusicViewer/README.md

 ## How to get your cookie
 1. Open the developer tools and go to the **Network** tab
 2. Goto **[https://www.tiktok.com](https://www.tiktok.com)**
-3. Search for **https://www.tiktok.com/api** in the search bar top left
+3. Search for **https://www.tiktok.com/api secuid** in the search bar top left
 4. Right click any request and click **Copy as fetch (Node.js)**
 5. Paste it into the input field in the bottom of the **Settings** page